The psychological aftermath of hurricanes

 Post-traumatic growth

-Lowe of Montclair State University and her colleagues looked at patterns of distress one year pre-Katrina and then again at both one year and three years after the storm in a separate study of the hurricane's effects.
+Lowe, of Montclair State University, and her colleagues looked at patterns of distress one year pre-Katrina and again at both one year and three years after the storm in a separate study of the hurricane's effects.

-"For about 5% of participants, their mental health actually improved," said Lowe.
+"For about 5% of participants, their mental health actually improved," Lowe said.
 "They had severe distress prior to the storm and then afterward were indistinguishable from people we would call resilient -- who maintain low levels of distress."
-Another group also had severe distress prior to Katrina yet, one and three years after the storm, they had lower levels than before the storm, but only slightly elevated above average.
+Another group also had severe distress prior to Katrina, but one and three years after the storm, they had lower levels than before the storm but only slightly elevated above average.

-The trauma of a natural disaster, then, actually improved the mental health of some people -- a phenomenon Lowe calls "post-traumatic growth."
+The trauma of a natural disaster, then, actually improved the mental health of some people -- a phenomenon Lowe calls post-traumatic growth.

-The reasons why are unclear.
+The reasons are unclear.

-"So maybe before the storm they had experienced many stressful and traumatic life events -- such as childhood abuse, sexual abuse, intimate partner violence -- and the hurricane was the first time where they came in contact with mental health services where they could deal with pre-existing vulnerabilities," said Lowe.
+"So maybe before the storm, they had experienced many stressful and traumatic life events -- such as childhood abuse, sexual abuse, intimate partner violence -- and the hurricane was the first time where they came in contact with mental health services where they could deal with pre-existing vulnerabilities," Lowe said.

-For others, the displacement and subsequent relocation to new areas allowed them to "seize upon new opportunities, whether it be educational opportunities, employment, or new opportunities for relationships," said Lowe.
-Some said they were able to get away from problematic relationships by being in a new community, while for others, the displacement allowed their children to enroll in new, better quality and more diverse schools.
+For others, the displacement and subsequent relocation to new areas allowed them to "seize upon new opportunities, whether it be educational opportunities, employment or new opportunities for relationships," Lowe said.
+Some said they were able to get away from problematic relationships by being in a new community, while for others, the displacement allowed their children to enroll in new, better-quality and more diverse schools.

-Post-traumatic growth is "an intuitive phenomenon," said Lowe, where some people find they've grown as a person "whether it be that they feel stronger, or they feel they can see new possibilities in their lives, or their relationships got better, or they have a stronger connection with God or spirituality."
+Post-traumatic growth is "an intuitive phenomenon," Lowe said, in which some people find they've grown as a person "whether it be that they feel stronger, or they feel they can see new possibilities in their lives, or their relationships got better, or they have a stronger connection with God or spirituality."

-Post-traumatic growth often walks hand-in-hand with symptoms of PTSD -- the adults who grew most had some of the worst psychiatric responses, said Lowe.
+Post-traumatic growth often walks hand-in-hand with symptoms of PTSD: The adults who grew most had some of the worst psychiatric responses, Lowe said.

 Still, not all PTSD sufferers experienced growth.